Published onHealth Tip of the Week

-Bloodwork can often be a stressful experience for many children (and adults!).
-“But there are ways to help your child or adolescent cope with bloodwork,” explains Erin Prendergast, CCLS, a child life specialist with the Cardiac Center at Children’s Hospital of Philadelphia (CHOP).
+Bloodwork can often be a stressful experience for many children (and adults).
+“There are ways to help your child or adolescent cope with bloodwork,” explains Erin Prendergast, CCLS, a child life specialist at Children’s Hospital of Philadelphia (CHOP).

 Develop a coping plan

-“Coming up with a plan prior to blood draw can set your child up for success,” says Prendergast.
-Some helpful strategies include deep breathing, distraction with child’s favorite toy or stuffed animal, counting in a calm tone, comfort positioning, and use of Buzzy®.
+“Coming up with a plan prior to a blood draw can set your child up for success,” says Prendergast.
+Some helpful strategies include deep breathing, distraction with a child’s favorite toy or stuffed animal, singing, counting in a calm tone, playing a game or watching a video on a phone or tablet, comfort positioning, and use of Buzzy®.
 Buzzy is a small device shaped like a bee that vibrates on a child’s arm.
 Buzzy has been found to reduce pain by using vibration to disrupt signals between the brain and nerves that sense pain.
 You may also speak with your healthcare provider about medications for pain management, if necessary.

 Use a comfort position when possible